 Active DI boxes are great for FOH engineers.
-However, some of these are AC powered.
+However, some of these are AC-powered.
 Hence, having an AC power near the stage setup is mandatory.
 Moreover, if Active DI boxes are plugged into a wall or a power source nearby, there lies the problem of ground loops.

 While this problem can be managed with the use of a simple ground lift switch, you may have to keep switching between loud noise and less noise.
 Hence, a DI that uses phantom power works best for FOH engineers.

-RADIAL PRODI: A high quality Passive DI box
+RADIAL PRODI: A high-quality Passive DI box

-The PRODI is a passive mono direct box that is perfect for use with bass, acoustic guitars, synthesizers and electric pianos.
-The Radial PRODI is a full range Passive DI box that does not require batteries or any power supply.
+The PRODI is a passive mono direct box that is perfect for use with bass, acoustic guitars, synthesizers, and electric pianos.
+The Radial PRODI is a full-range Passive DI box that does not require batteries or any power supply.

 All it takes for the Radial PRODI to cancel unwanted noise is a custom isolation transformer.
 It provides exceptional signal handling without saturation.
-It delivers extremely low phase distortion and eliminates hum/noise inducing ground loops by providing 100% isolation.
+It delivers extremely low phase distortion and eliminates hum/noise-inducing ground loops by providing 100% isolation.

-Additionally, there are isolated XLR connectors and a military grade PC board with a full surface ground plane to reduce any susceptibility to RF noise.
+Additionally, there are isolated XLR connectors and a military-grade PC board with a full surface ground plane to reduce any susceptibility to RF noise.
 Because of this and many more features, the signal retains excellent clarity and definition.

-The plug and play feature in any audio device is a bonus in a studio/live setting, and PRODI is designed for plug and play.
-You just need to connect the instrument to the 1/4” inputs to your amplifier/mixer and the XLR output to the mixing console.
+The plug-and-play feature in any audio device is a bonus in a studio/live setting, and PRODI is designed for plug-and-play.
+You just need to connect the instrument to the 1/4″ inputs to your amplifier/mixer and the XLR output to the mixing console.

 Overall, Radial PRODI works as well with acoustic instruments as it does with electric ones.
 It helps the natural tone of acoustic instruments come through and eliminates unfavorable ground loops while ensuring solid dynamics and a rich sound.

-Radial J48: A high quality Active DI box
+Radial J48: A high-quality Active DI box

 The Radial J48 is an active DI designed to work with a 48V phantom power.
-Since there is limited current supply available with the phantom power, the J48 works best in this situation while still maintaining the pure and natural sound of the instrument.
+Since there is a limited current supply available with the phantom power, the J48 works best in this situation while still maintaining the pure and natural sound of the instrument.